Clinical Epilepsy

 Clinical Pearl

 Convulsive syncope is not epilepsy.
-Up to 12% of syncope episodes include brief (<15 sec) tonic or myoclonic movements from cerebral hypoperfusion.
+Convulsive movements occur in up to 90% of syncope episodes (Lempert 1994) — brief (<15 sec) tonic stiffening or irregular myoclonic jerks from cerebral hypoperfusion.
+Myoclonic jerks during syncope are common, not rare.
 These do NOT indicate epilepsy, do NOT require ASMs, and should not lead to an epilepsy diagnosis.
 Key: positional trigger, pallor, rapid recovery without postictal confusion.

 References